Activities and Programs

 The rainy season from December to March are also known in Malawi as hunger months.
 Depending on the harvest from the previous year, maize supplies are low or finished.
 Ebenezer feeds twenty-five of vulnerable children each morning before school so their brains will be ready to learn.
 Throughout the year, a snack is provided for these children during break time.

 Outings are a fun way to extend learning beyond the classroom.
-Ebenezer students enjoy local trips to Nkhoma Mountain, Peanut Butter and Jesus factory, museum, market, Chisomo project for the elderly and disabled and Post Office.
+Ebenezer students enjoy local trips to Nkhoma Mountain, Peanut Butter and Jesus factory, museum, market, Chisomo project for the elderly and disabled and Post Office. now that we have a bus, students have been going outside Nkhoma for educational trips.
+The Grade 1s went to R and L farms while the Grade 2s went to Kamuzu International airport.
+Grades 4 up to 7 went Crazmatic high School for a quiz competition.

 The Malawi curriculum is filled with ideas for extending learning.
 Ebenezer encourages teachers to make learning as hands on as possible.
 Pendulums in the sandbox, making toothbrushes with local materials, cooking, sewing, knitting and working in the garden are all common events at school.